“Meditation calms me down and stuff.”

 Mindfulness in the classroom (for teachers and students)

-The remarkable story of student transformation through the Holistic Life Foundation at Robert W Coleman Elementary School is incredible in itself.
+The remarkable story of student transformation through the Holistic Life Foundation at Robert W Coleman Elementary School is incredible enough.

 Studies on mindfulness in the classroom have shown that regular practice helps improve student focus, improve emotion regulation, and reduce stress levels among other benefits.

-But that’s just the beginning.
-Studies have also shown that teachers receive similar benefits when they adopt the practice themselves, such as reduced stress, reduced chance of burnout, and greater efficacy.
+However, that’s just the beginning.
+Studies have also shown that teachers receive similar benefits when they adopt the practice themselves.
+Those benefits include reduced stress, reduced chance of burnout, and greater efficacy.

 Should mindfulness replace detention?